 Frequently Asked Questions

+If you believe you are having a stroke, call 911 immediately.
 Don't wait for the symptoms of stroke to improve or worsen.
-If you believe you or someone else is having a stroke, call 911 immediately!
-Making the decision to call for medical help can make the difference in avoiding a lifelong disability and in greatly improving the chances for recovery.
+Making the decision to call for medical help can make the difference in avoiding a lifelong disability and in greatly improving your chances for recovery.

 If you believe someone is having a stroke – if he or she suddenly loses the ability to speak, or move an arm or leg on one side, or experiences facial paralysis on one side – call 911 immediately!
 Do not drive someone to the hospital.
 The emergency crew is trained to treat these symptoms, and it could mean the difference between life and death.